juliandresbv/tyba-be-test-rest-api/README.md

 ### Pre-requisistes

-Install the previous tools for the appropriate execution of the project:
+Install the following tools for the appropriate execution of the project:

 - NodeJS (or nvm)
 - Docker
-- pgAdmin or any other DB client (for executing scripts on `./db/scripts` and managing data with ease).

 ### Dependencies